rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 00 - Getting Started.md

 ![[2025-03-17_23-18.png]]
 *Ignore any older commands that appear in the terminal - these are just for housekeeping*

 This is the interface you will have to work with for the majority of labs.
-Note the name of the node (a) in the upper left hand corner of the terminal window.
+Note the name of the node (Attacker) in the upper left hand corner of the terminal window.
 This is the name of a simulated machine on the network.
-The attacking machine is always called "a" and will normally be the only machine you interact with.
+The attacking machine is always called "Attacker" and will normally be the only machine you interact with.
 However, a handful of labs may require you to simulate user behavior or have multiple CLIs on the same machine.
 In these cases, you will be provided with a multi-pane view similar to the one below:

 ![[Pasted image 20250317233007.png]]
 *pane borders are more clearly defined in the actual lab - they don't show up well in the screenshot tool.*

-Note here that the screen allows access to three different hosts: your attacking machine "**a**" and one victim "**host_machine**".
+Note here that the screen allows access to two different hosts: your attacking machine "**Attacker**" and one victim "**host_machine**".
 You can access the terminals of each of these machines by clicking within the pane that represents the host you want to interact with.

 # Done with the Lab?
 To exit a lab, simply type ```main_menu``` into any of the terminal panes to return to the main menu.